Deep probabilistic programming

 Gaussianity and multi-modality, resulting in more accurate approximations of the posterior distribution,

 while maintaining the scalability of conventional VI methods.
-Stein VI approximates the Bayesian posterior

-point estimates of the neural network parameters.
 The optimisation routine then involves minimising the KL

 divergence between the approximating and true posterior distributions via iterative updates of the particles’